What is Smart Bidding & Why You Need To Leverage It

 Within your UI, navigate down to Drafts & Experiments.
 Here you’ll be able to perform tests within your Search and Display Network campaigns.
 Ultimately, you are able to create a “duplicate” of your existing campaigns, and then perform experiments on them without impacting your core campaign.

-For example, here you could split create a draft of your top performing campaign.
+For example, here you could split a draft of your top-performing campaign.
 Then choose your desired smart bidding strategy and allocate whatever percentage of total spend to it.
 Let it run then re-analyse after X amount of days/conversions.
-However do let it run for a decent amount of time and/or allow it to gather conversions.
+However, do let it run for a decent amount of time and/or allow it to gather conversions.
 You will then be able to make a logical decision on whether smart bidding is for you.

 When not to use smart bidding

 With all things automation, there are always areas that are limited and should be avoided like the plague.
-The major one here though is on fresh accounts where data is limited and not at Google’s desired level to feed machine learning.
+The major one here though is that smart bidding should not be used on fresh accounts where data is limited and not at Google’s desired level to feed machine learning.

 - Optimising further data signals such as device and demographic modifiers